CZ3004-Group-28/mdp-raspberrypi/README.md

 The RPi will only send the following commands to the STM32.

 #### Path mode commands
-Indoors: High speed forward/backward, smaller turning radius of `3x1`
+Indoors: High speed forward/backward, with turning radius of `3x1`
 - `FW0x`: Move forward `x` units
 - `BW0x`: Move backward `x` units
 - `FL00`: Move to the forward-left location